droganov/rkta/readme.md

 ## Conventions
-- .es6 extension is used for es2015 files
+- .es6 is for es2015 files
-- .jsx extension is used for react templates
+- .jsx is for react templates
+- .js — when you don't need babel transform
 - BEM naming pattern for components